 How will I know how my child is getting on?

 You will be invited to One-Plan meetings each term.
-This is an opportunity for child, parents and professionals to share information, celebrate success, discuss progress ans set new targets and outcomes.
+This is an opportunity for children, parents and professionals to share information, celebrate success, discuss progress ans set new targets and outcomes.
 Parents are invited to regularly attend therapy sessions.

 Families in Focus Helpline: 01245 353575